kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade-1-11.md

 ## Upgrade kubelet on each node

-1. On each node except the master node, upgrade the kubelet config:
+1. On each node except the control-plane machines, upgrade the kubelet config:

     ```shell
     sudo kubeadm upgrade node config --kubelet-version $(kubelet --version | cut -d ' ' -f 2)